 Image: Eagleton Institute of Politics, Rutgers University

 Clifford Goldman served as State Treasurer during the administration of Governor Brendan Byrne from 1976 to 1982.
-Previously, he was the first executive director of the Hackensack Meadowlands Development Commission in the administrations of Governors Richard Hughes and William Cahill andan assistant to Commissioner Paul Ylvislaker of the Department of Community Affairs.
-He has worked as a financial consultant to many state, county and local government agencies and authorities and taught public finance as a Visiting Professor at the Woodrow Wilson School of Public and International Affairs at Princeton University, where he was awarded a Ph.D and masters degree, and also holds a B.A. degree from Rutgers University.
+He died on September 16, 2018, at the age of 75.
+Prior to his appointment as State Treasurer, he was the first executive director of the Hackensack Meadowlands Development Commission in the administrations of Governors Richard Hughes and William Cahill andan assistant to Commissioner Paul Ylvislaker of the Department of Community Affairs.
+He also worked as a financial consultant to many state, county and local government agencies and authorities and taught public finance as a Visiting Professor at the Woodrow Wilson School of Public and International Affairs at Princeton University, where he was awarded a Ph.D and masters degree, and also held a B.A. degree from Rutgers University.

 Brendan T. Byrne Image: NJ State Archives

 Returning from Brendan Byrne's recent 93rd birthday party, it occurred to me that most New Jerseyans are too young to know of his record.
 Other than my own exercise in nostalgia as one who served Byrne as his state treasurer, I thought it might be useful--particularly during an election year when we choose among those contending to be our next governor--to recount how governors like Byrne once were able to confront major issues, make decisions risking their political careers and leave a record of accomplishment.